 - Sir John Bell, founder and prime mover behind Our Future Health, got his CH recently.
 What questions would the Palace ask before William/George would sign up?
 What are the answers?
 Why isn’t that information available to everyone?

-For Our Future Health’s publicity push, they appeared on the NHS Confederation podcast to promote themselves (strangely, the new CEO didn’t mention that he was about to get that job, and instead
+As part of Our Future Health’s publicity push, they appeared on the NHS Confederation podcast to promote themselves.
+Strangely, the new CEO didn’t mention that he was about to get that job, and instead said:

-Shortly after the above was published, this FOI came back:
+Shortly after this page was first published, this FOI response came back:

 - CAG Application April 2023 ADDITIONAL INFORMATION.pdf